danielml-mx/xournalpp-preview.yazi/README.md

 ## Usage

-Make sure you add the following to your `yazi.toml` file
+Make sure you add the following to your `yazi.toml` file:

 ```toml
 [[plugin.prepend_previewers]]